Menu

 Click the area below to browse for a file, or drag and drop one directly onto it.

-Drag & drop or click to browse
+Drag & drop a single file, or click to browse

 Supports Word (.docx), PDF, PowerPoint (.pptx), Excel (.xlsx, .xlsm), plain text (.txt), or Markdown (.md)